 Producer Prices Change in the Euro Area averaged 2.34 percent from 1982 until 2022, reaching an all time high of 37.20 percent in April of 2022 and a record low of -8.20 percent in July of 2009.
 This page provides the latest reported value for - Euro Area Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Producer Prices Change in Euro Area is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Euro Area to stand at 1.80 in 12 months time.
-In the long-term, the Euro Area Producer Prices Change is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Producer Prices Change in Euro Area is expected to be 36.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Producer Prices Change is projected to trend around 2.50 percent in 2023 and 2.00 percent in 2024, according to our econometric models.